What is a skull X-ray?

 The skull, also called the cranium, is the bony structure of the head.
 Two sets of bones comprise the skull:

-The cranium, which holds and protects the brain, consists of eight bones (frontal bone, parietal bones, temporal bones, ethmoid bone, sphenoid bone, and occipital bone).
 The skeleton of the face has 14 bones, which include those that make up the jaws, cheeks, and nasal area.

 Generally, an X-ray procedure of the skull follows this process:

-You will be asked to remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects that might interfere with the procedure.
+- You will be asked to remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects that might interfere with the procedure.

-If you are asked to remove clothing, you will be given a gown to wear.
+- If you are asked to remove clothing, you will be given a gown to wear.

-You will be positioned on an X-ray table that carefully places the part of the skull that is to be x-rayed between the X-ray machine and a cassette containing the X-ray film.
+- You will be positioned on an X-ray table that carefully places the part of the skull that is to be x-rayed between the X-ray machine and a cassette containing the X-ray film.

-Body parts not being imaged may be covered with a lead apron (shield) to avoid exposure to the X-rays.
+- Body parts not being imaged may be covered with a lead apron (shield) to avoid exposure to the X-rays.

-The radiologic technologist will ask you to hold still in a certain position for a few moments while the X-ray exposure is made.
+- The radiologic technologist will ask you to hold still in a certain position for a few moments while the X-ray exposure is made.

-Some skull X-ray studies may require several different positions.
+- Some skull X-ray studies may require several different positions.
 It is extremely important to remain completely still while the exposure is made, as any movement may distort the image and even require another X-ray to be done to obtain a clear image of the body part in question.

-The radiologic technologist will step behind a protective window while the image is taken.
+- The radiologic technologist will step behind a protective window while the image is taken.

-While the X-ray procedure itself causes no pain, the manipulation of the body part being examined may cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
+While the X-ray procedure itself causes no pain, moving the of the body part being examined may cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
 The radiologic technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.